JeroenSlobbe/Tutorials/PLC_101/SiemensLogo.md

 Finally, I used the power plug of an old mixer to power the setup.

 ## Wiring the device
 To wire the device, I realized that the Dutch net power is asynchronous current (AC) at 230V, while the PLC needed a direct current (DC) at 24V.
-Hence I bought the adapter and now we are ready to move to the wiring stage.
+Hence I bought the adapter.
 First I wired the lifeline (brown/red, indicated with 1 on the circuit breaker, or L on the power adapter) and the Neutral line (blue, on the power plug, yellow/green towards the PLC, indicated with N) on the circuit breaker.
 Afterwards,.
 I wired the Neutral line of the circuit breaker, to the Neutral input of the power adapter (N, at the top of the device) and the Life line of the circuit breaker (indicated with a 2, at the bottom of the device) to the N on the power adapter.
 As a next step, I wired the + of the power adapter, towards the L+ input (top of the PLC), and the N neutral low from the power adapter to the M on the top of the PLC.Finally, I wired the Brown cable from the proximity sensor to the + input of the power adapter, additionally, I wired the blue wire of the proximity sensor to the - input of the power adapter, and the black wire of the proximity sensor, into the I1 input of the PLC.
+Finally, I added all the colored wires of the alarm light to a clipper and connected the clipper with the first M output, the powerline of the industrial traffic light (the brownline) went into the Q1 output of the Siemens Logo.

 ![Picture of wiring](https://github.com/JeroenSlobbe/Tutorials/blob/main/PLC_101/img/Wiring.png?raw=true)